 JC Travels: A Weekend in Christchurch, Dorset

 We are popping out of my Croatia and Slovenia blog posts, for a bit more of some recent travel!
 The big trip this year deserves a few blog posts of its own, but since then I’ve been on two mini trips – and this is the first.
 I’m always excited to explore new parts of the UK, and so Paul’s family had the great idea of heading down to Christchurch, Dorset for a weekend together.
-They used to come here a lot when Paul was a kid, so it held a lot of awesome memories for them, and I can definitely see why, it is a gorgeous bit of the country!
+We had been tasked to find a selection of dog friendly vacations to keep the family pet happy!
+This wasn’t too much of an issue thanks to the fact they used to come here a lot when Paul was a kid, so it held a lot of awesome memories for them, and I can definitely see why it is a gorgeous bit of the country!

 The sun then luckily rose the next day for our main day of exploring.
 We started by heading to the Priory, the main church in the area which is definitely spectacular inside.
 Full of stained glass and with some really impressive stonework, I enjoyed having a good wander and learning a bit more history of the area – especially the name, as I am very fond of Christchurch in New Zealand too!
 We continued to have a wander past the castle ruins which are next door too.